Feti22/Feti22/README.md

 ## 🙋‍♂️ About Me

 ### Hi there!
-I'm Fethi Arjouni, a Junior Software Developer based in Winnipeg, Canada.
+I'm Fethi, a Software Developer based in Winnipeg, Canada.

 I'm a passionate developer focused on creating amazing, user-friendly and interactive applications and functional websites.